Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 Begin editing a document

-Uploads a document to Cloudmersive to begin a series of one or more editing operations
+Uploads a document to Cloudmersive to begin a series of one or more editing operations.
+To edit a document, first call Begin Editing on the document.
+Then perform operations on the document using the secure URL returned from BeginEditing, such as Word DOCX Delete Pages and Insert Table.
+Finally, perform finish editing on the URL to return the resulting edited document.
+The editing URL is temporary and only stored in-memory cache, and will automatically expire from the cache after 30 minutes, and cannot be directly accessed.

 ### Example
 ```java